 Not only is it able to make chairs appear as if they are floating in mid-air, but the acrylic can also attenuate the light similar to how a fiber optic cable does.
 So curved and polished forms can be created to create luminous and appealing works of art.

 Engraving Acrylic Sheets

-Considering the light transmitting ability of acrylic plastic mentioned above, it would be safe to assume unpolished or dull surfaces of acrylic would scatter light.
+Considering the light-transmitting ability of acrylic plastic mentioned above, it would be safe to assume unpolished or dull surfaces of acrylic would scatter light.
 This assumption is correct.
 The best way to use this property for decorative or function use is by engraving.
-Sign manufacturing companies use sophisticated laser machine to create this effect.
-Although laser engravers and cutters are out of the budget for many DIY's, this effect can be accomplished with an ordinary rotary tool in skilled hands.
+Sign manufacturing companies use sophisticated laser machines to create this effect.
+Although laser engravers and cutters are out of the budget for many DIYs, this effect can be accomplished with an ordinary rotary tool in skilled hands.

 Because the surface of the acrylic is so glossy and smooth, paints don't readily adhere at first.
-In fact, after water based acrylic paint is applied and dries, it can be readily scraped off the acrylic plastic.
+In fact, after water-based acrylic paint is applied and dries, it can be readily scraped off acrylic plastic.
 After a week or two though, acrylic paint will form a more permanent bond with the plastic.
-The acrylic resin from the emulsion paints and the resin in acrylic plastic sheet are in fact the same resin and in time coalesce as one as water molecules leave the matrix.
+The acrylic resin from the emulsion paints and the resin in acrylic plastic sheet is in fact the same resin and in time coalesce as water molecules leave the matrix.